Thursday, November 19, 2009

 FINAL THOUGHTS:

-I did have a little bit of trouble getting used to the vacuum sealer that Drybag sent to me.
-But that’s probably user error more than anything (I hate reading instructions.)
-The vacuum sealer doesn’t work as well as my Foodsaver in terms of sucking all of the air out — I had to try 2-3 times to seal and reseal the bags.
-My biggest advice to you in terms of using the machine is to leave yourself PLENTY of bag space in case you need to snip and reseal.
+Sometimes, the bags are finicky.
+I had to try 2-3 times to seal and reseal the bags.
+My biggest advice to you is to leave yourself PLENTY of bag space in case you need to snip and reseal.

 I can see myself dry aging with Drybags probably 4-5 times a year – remember you have to dry age whole loins, not individual steaks.
 And a whole loin is massive.
 In fact, I’ll be dry aging the standing rib roast that we’ll have for Christmas dinner.